DeviesDevelopment/blog/content/posts/2022-03-15_managed-identities-and-rbac-is-great.md

 ```

 By using `DefaultAzureCredential`, our code will attempt to use several different credential providers.
 So, while the application is running in Azure App Service, it'll use the `ManagedIdentityCredential`, while it can fall back to something like `AzureCliCredential` or `VisualStudioCodeCredential` while we run the application locally.
 All we need to do to make this work is to ensure that all personal developer accounts has the proper Azure AD roles (e.g. `App Configuration Data Reader`).

+___

+With managed identities and RBAC we rid ourselves of managing credentials ourselves.
+It's more secure to let Azure handle concerns like this for us.
+Additionally, we gain a better developer experience by removing manual steps needed to have the developer environment up and running.

 Note that managed identities and RBAC is in no way limited to Azure App Config.
 You can use this authentication/authorization mechanism for a lot of Azure resources.
 It's still in preview for some though.